Klopp has no plans beyond Liverpool contract expiring in 2024 and won't manage into his 70s | Goal.com

 The German’s deal runs until 2024 and, at the moment, it seems likely he will see the whole contract through.

-Beyond that, there is little but speculation – but he says he isn’t the sort of manager to keep going into old age.
+Beyond that, there is little but speculation – but the 53-year-old says he isn’t the sort of manager to keep going into old age.

 "I don’t see me doing that at that age," Klopp told the Mirror.
 "When I became a manager [aged 33], I thought, ‘Right, now 25 power years start’.